emilybomber/Project-4/README.md

 Transported - Whether the passenger was transported to another dimension.
 This is the target, the column you are trying to predict.

+### In these first sets of graphs we looked at a break down of the ships populous.

 ![image](https://github.com/emilybomber/Project-4/assets/146396417/aed9faf0-c151-4a9a-af8f-3a133804df46)

+### This graph shows the age of the ship's passengers.

 ![image](https://github.com/emilybomber/Project-4/assets/146396417/35646685-ba0a-49a2-a81f-98378e7eec4c)